Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 For simplicity we are only accepting jpg files from the webpage.

 3. Redirect the user to the GET "/foodtracker" route.

+Add the following line below the Route declaration:
 ```swift
 try response.redirect("/foodtracker")
 ```